pexels-mali-maeder

 • The U.S. has not banned BPA when countries all of the world have.
 Why is the U.S. not protecting us?

-• With only 13% of chemicals in the U.S. states being tested at all, what chemical are manufactures going to put in plastic products that replaces the reason why they used BPA in the first place?
-How long will it take for THAT chemical to be tested?
+• With only 13% of chemicals in the U.S. states being tested at all, what chemical will manufacturers put in plastic products to replace the reason why they used BPA in the first place?
+How long will it take to test THAT chemical?

-• To me the BEST thing to do is to avoid plastic materials anywhere you can, particularly related to food or drink.
+• To me the BEST thing to do is to avoid plastic materials anywhere you can, especially when it comes to food or drink.

 • Use glass storage containers, stainless steel sippy cups, stainless steel water bottles, glass baby bottles and avoid food and drinks sold in cans.